MatthwFrost/Simpletodo/README.md

     > cd ~
     > git clone https://github.com/MatthwFrost/Simpletodo.git
     > nano .bashrc
-    > source ~/.todo.sh
+    > source ~/simpletodo/.todo.sh

 # How to use

-- Type **todo** with a todo item surrounded with ""
+- Type **todo** with an item you want to input sorrounded with ""
-    '''
-    $ todo "This is a todo item"
+    > todo "This is a task"

-    '''
-- If file doesnt excist, todo.md will be created.
+- Using todo without a item, will make a base file.
+(Either way, if the file does not exist, one will be created, called "todo.md"